kenjennings/WIP-HBFITB/README.md

 # WIP-HBFITB
-Work In Progress - Atari Retro Happy Birthday (fill in the blank)
+Atari Retro Happy Birthday (fill in the blank)

 Build with eclipse/wudsn and MADS assembler.